If you haven’t read my story about losing my central vision in one of my eyes, you can read it by clicking here.

 This could still change.
 I could wake up one day and be back to the first day of vision loss, where I went blind in both eyes.
 I could lose some vision in my left eye.
 But, for now, this is what I can see.

 I am missing my central vision in my right eye.
 If I look at someone sat in front of me, with my left eye closed, straight facing me, I probably can’t see your left eye, nose, cheek or left side of your face, depending on how close you are to me.
-When my left is open, my brain can pretty much fill in the gaps.
+When my left is open, my brain can pretty much fill in the gaps, but it’s hard work.

 I also have patchy vision in my right eye.
 The only accurate way of describing my visual fields is to ask you to think of a leopard print pattern.
 Again, if I shut my left eye, I have patches in my right eye that mean I am missing small areas of vision all over my line of sight.
 These areas are very small, meaning my brain can fill in the gaps, but there are lots of them, covering all my vision.
 Some are slightly larger than others.
 I can pass a visual fields test at the opticians (the ones they do with the flashing lights), because these are very basic tests, with the lights spread quite far apart.
 However, with the more complicated tests at my city’s large specialist eye hospital, they were able to see how poor my vision was on a special field test that took a few hours.